 It's not a reading process.
 It's not something I can store in my mind and say, "I'm an alcoholic.
 I've got alcoholism.
 I've got a physical allergy and a mental obsession.
 Now I can go ahead in the program of recovery!"
 That will not help me or benefit me in any way.
 Because what goes on up here in my brain will not stop me from drinking.
 I know that.
 It talks about that in the first part of Step One.
 Another important part about this for me is that what I'm talking about is not something from a long time ago.
 I speak in this day, for this day.
 This is a daily method of living that starts right now with the application of 12 Steps.

 I had a sponsor that told me that if I don't start the A.A. recovery program when I wake up in the morning in my home, meaning wherever I may be, he said, "You haven't got one."
 And I just couldn't put that together.
 I just couldn't get that, or become aware of what he meant.

-What he was talking about was a method of living, from the moment I wake up until the time I go to sleep; a method of living that's gonna be in a program of recovery.
-And this is what I need to have, not what I think I should have.
-So I had to have a direction, and many things had to be said.
+What he was talking about was a method of living, from the moment I wake up until the time I go to sleep; a method of living in a program of recovery.
+This is what I need to have, not what I think I should have.